 Saint David's missionary travels ranged over Wales, western England, and Brittany.
 He founded several monasteries in southern Wales.
 They were noted for the extreme austerity of their practices, modeled on David's understanding of the life of the early desert monastics.

 A description of the monks' daily lives was recorded by an eleventh-century writer named Rhygyvarch (spelled in various ways), who based his life of David on "many old manuscripts" in the saint's monastery at Menevia.
 It is the only extensive record of David's life that we have.
 Rhygyvarch writes that after a full day of work plowing and planting, done without the aid of oxen or any animals, the monks stood in chapel for several hours of prayer, ending with chanted Psalms: "When the chanting of the Psalms is done...they worship on bended knees until the stars are seen in heaven bringing the day to a close.
 The father [David] alone, after having gone out, pours forth a prayer in secret to God for the state of the Church."

 The monks' meals were simple, and accompanied only by water:

 David's last words to the monks gathered around his deathbed included these: "Do the little things."
-These words are a reminder of the words of Christ Himself, read two Sundays ago.
-Jesus' surprised listeners asked Him when they seen Him in need or distress, and ministered to Him.
+His words are a reminder of the words of Christ Himself.
+Jesus' surprised listeners asked Him when they had seen Him in need or distress, and ministered to Him.
 He answered, "As you did it to the least of these, you did it to Me" (Matthew 25: 40).